-Lily chose the IYC Health Plan because she valued predictability when it came to monthly health care costs -- her children's needs were unpredictable and a little accident-prone.
+Lily chose the It's Your Choice Health Plan because she valued predictability when it came to monthly health care costs -- her children's needs were unpredictable and a little accident-prone.

-As you can see, even with unplanned expenses, Lily would have come out ahead with High Deductible Health Plan (HDHP) and HSA.
+As you can see, even with unplanned expenses, Lily would have come out ahead with the It's Your Choice High Deductible Health Plan and HSA.
 However, if Lily hadn't been willing to save money for unplanned medical expenses, this would not have been a good choice.

 One thing to remember with the Health Savings Account (HSA) is that funds aren't available until they are deposited.
 Your employer's contributions are deposited evenly throughout the year, so you won't receive the entire amount until the end of the year.
-Most employees also make monthly contributions but may also deposit additional money at any time.
-Thus, if you have a large medical expense, you can contribute money -- even after you incur the expense to reimburse yourself.
+Most employees also make monthly contributions, but may also deposit additional money at any time.
+Thus, if you have a large medical expense, you can contribute money - even after you incur the expense to reimburse yourself.

 While building up your HSA funds, make sure you have extra money on hand for unexpected health care expenses.
 A good rule of thumb is to have enough to cover the deductible.
-For a family that would be \$3,300.
+For a family that would be \$3,000.

-With the HDHP, Lily added \$2,300 to her HSA each year in addition to her employer's contribution.
+With the HDHP, Lily added \$1,700 to her HSA each year in addition to her employer's contribution.
 Lily's contribution is roughly the difference between the annual premium for the HDHP and the IYC Health Plan.
-There is a limit to how much can be added to an HSA in a given year: \$8,550 for a family plan.
+There is a limit to how much can be added to an HSA in a given year: \$6,900 for a family plan.
 This limit includes both her and her employer's contributions.